 In some kids, the need for orthodontics is obvious even earlier than that.
-For example, if your child used a bottle for an extended time period or had a tendency to suck their thumb, you may already notice that they have developed an abnormal bite or crooked front teeth.
-Additionally, your paediatric dentist, family dentist or HSE clinic may have already observed a potential concern on your child’s x-rays and recommended that you visit an orthodontic specialist.
+For example, if your child used a bottle for an extended period or had a tendency to suck their thumb, you may already notice that they have developed an abnormal bite or crooked front teeth.
+Additionally, your paediatric dentist, family dentist or HSE clinic may have previously observed a potential concern on your child’s x-rays and recommended that you visit an orthodontic specialist.

 Early Orthodontic Treatments

-Early orthodontic treatments don’t necessary mean braces (although in some cases, braces in younger patients may be appropriate).
 Some of the other early treatments we use include:

 If there’s a problem with how the teeth bite together, a palatal expansion can help, and it tends to be easier to do it in young patients as their upper jaw is developing in two separate halves, which fuse together as they get older.

 In the past, the typical solution to the problem of dental crowding would have been to extract some of the permanent teeth and follow up with braces to close any space left over.
-Using a palatal expander can reduce the chance of permanent teeth coming in crooked and can reduce the amount of future treatment needed or at least simplify it.
+Using a palatal expander can reduce the chance of permanent teeth coming in crooked and can reduce the amount of future treatment needed, or at least simplify it.

-Sometimes a palatal expander is called a maxillary expander or RME for short (rapid maxillary expander).
+Sometimes, a palatal expander is called a maxillary expander or RME for short (rapid maxillary expander).

-Your child’s other teeth may “drift” into the open space, and when the permanent teeth do try to come in, they can come in twisted or overlapping.
+Your child’s other teeth may 'drift' into the open space, and when the permanent teeth do try to come in, they can come in twisted or overlapping.
 They may even become impacted, which is when the tooth doesn’t fully come in and remains partially covered by the gum or doesn’t come through at all.
-Space maintainers are used to hold the other teeth in place so the permanent teeth have room to come into the mouth where they’re supposed to be.
+Space maintainers are used to hold the other teeth in place, so the permanent teeth have room to come into the mouth where they’re supposed to be.